How Much Will the 2025 Volkswagen Taos Cost in Fuel Based on Your Driving Habits?

 Your annual driving distance, typical road conditions, and driving patterns should guide your decision between FWD and 4MOTION models.
 The front-wheel drive Taos works well for drivers who primarily travel on paved roads and want maximum fuel efficiency.
 Highway-focused drivers see the biggest savings, with annual fuel costs as low as $1,753.

-The 4MOTION all-wheel drive system benefits drivers who regularly encounter snow, ice, gravel roads, or other challenging conditions.
+The 4MOTION all-wheel drive system benefits drivers regularly encountering snow, ice, gravel roads, or other challenging conditions.
 While fuel costs are higher across all driving patterns, the enhanced traction and confidence in adverse weather may justify the expense.
 The additional $2,000 initial cost provides year-round capability and peace of mind.

 City drivers should factor higher fuel consumption into their budget regardless of drivetrain choice.
 Those who drive primarily in stop-and-go traffic will see fuel costs approaching $2,151 annually (FWD) or $2,405 (4MOTION), making efficiency features like the start/stop system more valuable.